whily/worldmetro/README.md

 World Metro
 ===========

-World Metro is a universal metro/subway Android app, with the ambition to cover major cities with metros.
+World Metro is a universal metro/subway/underground Android app, with the ambition to cover major cities with metros.
 It is currently under development and is expected to have following features:

-* Supported cities: Beijing...
+* Supported cities: Beijing, Cairo, Guangzhou, Hong Kong, Kyoto, London, Munich, Osaka, Paris, Rome, São Paulo, Seoul, Shanghai, Singapore, Shenzhen, Tokyo, Washington
+* Designed for offline usage
 * Vector map
-* Offline usage
-* Both English and local languages for station/line names
+* Display both English (if available) and local languages for station/line names
 * Time schedule
 * Real time feedback of stations
+* Easy input to search station/destination (ignoring accents/diacritical marks)

 For more information about World Metro, please go to
   <https://github.com/whily/worldmetro>